top of page

 Oh, what a tangled web we have ‘cause"-Eminem: Headlights

-If you have ever struggled with addiction or know somebody who has, you should relate to Em songs about addiction like Deja Vu Never Love again and Going Through Changes Castle Arose. to partnership to end addiction 240 million people around the world are dependent on alcohol, more than a billion people smoke, and about 15 million people use injection drugs, such as heroin.
-So There are lot of people who can relate to Eminem's struggles with addiction.
+If you have ever struggled with addiction or know somebody who has, you should relate to Em's songs about addiction, like Deja Vu, Never Love Again, Going Through Changes, Castle, and Arose.
+Partnership to partnership to end addiction reports 240 million people around the world are dependent on alcohol, more than a billion people smoke, and about 15 million people use injection drugs, such as heroin.
+So, There are a lot of people who can relate to Eminem's struggles with addiction.

 That's why I'm tryna hold onto you for as long as I can